vikmish/----Generator-Adobe-Illustrator-24.0.1-SVG-Export-Plug-In----svg-version-1.1-xmlns-http-w/README.md

 ## Learnings

-Exploring hybrid fabrication methods with materials like TPU, PLA and PetG.
+Exploring hybrid fabrication methods with materials like TPU, PLA and PETG.

 Using generative design patterns with flexible materials .